zhuxiao/asvbm/README.md

 ## File format description

-Before using SV_STAT, both the user-called SV set and the benchmark data set are in the extended bed file format with the first 7 columns are below:
+Before using ASVBM, both the user-called SV set and the benchmark data set are in the extended bed file format with the first 7 columns are below:
 ```sh
 chromosome	start_ref_pos	end_ref_pos	SV_type	SV_len	Ref	Alt
 ```